 Headline Action Timeframe Action Owner Delivery of Planned Schemes: Longford County Council will continue with the planned delivery of schemes as identified in transformational proposals 1 (public realm) and 4 (walkways & river access).
-Short Term Longford County Council Further examine enhancement opportunities in current walk and cycleways: " Lighting " Surfacing " Cleaning and Maintenance " Signage This might also be combined with a periodic Community Safety Warden Scheme to help address potential/current 'hot spots' for anti-social behaviour Short Term Longford County Council Revisit some public realm and active travel proposals and map against current and planned housing and leisure developments and identify new active travel routes in response.
-Medium Term Longford County Council
+Short Term Longford County Council Further examine enhancement opportunities in current walk and cycleways: " Lighting " Surfacing " Cleaning and Maintenance " Signage This might also be combined with a periodic Community Safety Warden Scheme to help address potential/current 'hot spots' for anti-social behaviour Short Term Longford County Council Revisit some public realm and active travel proposals and map against current and planned housing and leisure developments and identify new active travel routes in response. (can this be refined to specific actions that can be delivered) Medium Term Longford County Council

-Transformational Proposal 8: Unlocking the Backlands
+Unlocking the Backlands